Research Assistant (Current Employee) – Columbia, MO – January 20, 2019

 work culture was pleasant , but little room for advancement , unless additional education was submitted. i enjoyed my position and was certainly trained to the utmost standards.
 I had complete confidence in my handling daily tasks, such as dealing with insurance companies to secure prior-authorizations, and with patient communication, appointment setting, record keeping, and data entry.

-Graduate Research Assistant (Former Employee) – Columbia, MO – June 3, 2018
+Engineering research tech (Former Employee) – Columbia, MO – August 8, 2018

 No support for improvement no merit raises back stabbing and gossip and no team work also no merit raises for hard work unless you are A PhD you are nothing.
 They don't follow policy and there is no pay raise's

 Executive Staff Assistant II, College of Education (Current Employee) – St. Louis, MO – November 5, 2018

 Working at the university give me great pride to be part of the team.
 Also, I love working with the students and partnering school districts are engaging and innovation.
 The workplace culture is improving to satisfy more diverse committees for faculty/staff.